 CRIDA has a number of advantages compared to business as usual or attempts to forecast climate: (1) starting from system vulnerability avoids having to predict future climate states – CRIDA provides a resilience approach, (2) incremental cost of climate adaptation rather than conflating it with the baseline investment that would be required regardless of climate change, (3) decision-scaled approach that fits into the existing decision-making process, (4) exit strategies at different stages of the analysis, preventing the need to over-analyze pathways that would not impact the decision outcome, (5) the decision is informed by the level of confidence in the data quality and analysis, and (6) relatively simple and easy to implement

 We apply the CRIDA methodology to a case study, the Iolanda Water Treatment Plant in Lusaka, Zambia, for illustrative purposes.
 Although a few facts and processes specific to the plant’s operations have been simplified to focus on the vulnerability assessment and adaptive planning process, the conclusions remain relevant.
 The Iolanda Water Treatment Plan plays and important role in determining public health outcomes in Zambia’s capital city where it aims to deliver about 90,000 m3/day of treated water, serving approximately one million residents (LWSC 2016; NWASCO 2016).
 Other sources of water in Lusaka include private boreholes and shallow wells, which are often untreated, account for about 80,000 m3/day of the daily water supply in Lusaka.
 Frequent performance failures at the Lusaka plant are driven by drought and the condition of nearby water resource infrastructure.
 Factors including poor data quality, institutional weakness, and system vulnerability to climate make decisions related to water resources investments incredibly challenging and risky.
-This paper uses the decision-centric CRIDA approach to examines potential investments in the plant’s existing and future performance.
+This paper uses the decision-centric CRIDA approach to examine potential investments in the plant’s existing and future performance.
 The current study demonstrates how a decision-centric method like CRIDA can be used to support a robust decision-making process even in the face of challenges common to water resources planning in the developing world.

 This case study represents a collaboration between the Millennium Challenge Corporation and the US Army Corps of Engineers.
 Retrospectively applied CRIDA to an existing project – purpose was to demonstrate the usefulness of the CRIDA method to MCC portfolio investments.
 It ultimately did not influence the outcome of the project – some details are hypothetical.
 This work builds on a community of practice (add references).